Patrick Bienert

-Life and work
+Early life and education

-Bienert grew up in Munich, Germany, where he studied photography at the Bayerische Staatslehranstalt für Photographie and the Munich University of Applied Sciences until 2006.
+Bienert was born in 1980 and grew up in Munich, Germany, where he studied photography at the Bayerische Staatslehranstalt für Photographie and the Munich University of Applied Sciences until 2006.

+Career

 His photography project East End of Europe about a pro-European generation in Georgia was published in 2020 as a book by Kahl Editions.
 Another Magazine included the monograph in its list of must-have photo books in 2020.
-Brad Feuerhelm wrote, "This is a lovely book full of promise and suffers little from the exceptional portraits that Patrick Bienert produces."

 Other bodies of Bienert's work include Asmara (2013), in which he photographed both the modernist architecture of Asmara, the capital of Eritrea, from the period of the Italian colonisation, and the city's current inhabitants; Clothing Trade, a project about the second-hand clothing industry in Tunisia (2018); and Banks of Dnister (2019), for which he followed the Dnister river along its route through Moldova, the breakaway state Transnistria and Ukraine, portraying the youth culture and the landscapes in the post-Soviet states.